 Before and After Screenshots Versus Ranking Trackers

 Ranking trackers are great.
 You can lose hours mulling over reports for your clients.
 However, despite the quality ranking trackers bring to the table, they are best when used for marketers and not business owners.

 We’ve all probably been in a situation where a client freaks out about dropping in the ranking for one keyword.
 You can save yourself major headaches by ceasing to report these trends.
 Instead, if you are looking to highlight a sizable ranking increase that occurred as a result of SEO, you can do that by showing the client a visual that they will actually be able to understand.

 These tips are helpful because they all revolve around the same central conceit.
 When you are showing off ROI, you need to think like the owner of a business, not a marketer.
 Ideally, your goals should match the goals of the business owner – usually, that goal is to increase calls.
 When you get yourself on the same page as the business owner, be sure that that’s what you are conveying when you need to issue a monthly SEO ROI report.

 If you have additional questions about SEO at the local or national level, consider contacting KitelyTech today.
 KitelyTech has years of experience in SEO and many other emerging tech sectors.
 We also have spent many years working with entrepreneurs to see how they can use technology to better reach their business goals.
-Contact KitelyTech today to learn more.
+Call KitelyTech on (800) 274 2908 to learn more.